 Submit an online enquiry

-Graduates of this course may find career opportunities in a wide range of engineering industries associated with their specialisation.
-With strong demand for professional engineers continuing to increase, engineering graduates can be selective about the location and type of employer they want to work for.
-Employers are looking for graduates who are fully equipped with advanced engineering skills and capable of starting work projects immediately.
+Graduates of this course may find career opportunities associated with their study area in a wide range of industries.
+Employers look for graduates who are fully equipped with advanced engineering skills and capable of starting work projects immediately.
+With strong demand for professional engineers continuing to increase, engineering graduates can be selective about the location and type of employer they wish to work for.

 Course learning outcomes